Citytracking/dotspotting/README.md

 + Database indexes and other optimizations are not even close to being considered "done".

++ The JavaScript is all over the place.
+None of it is properly encapsulated or minified yet.
+It seems a bit soon for those kinds of optimizations, still.

 + Dotspotting has proven to be fussy and problematic installing using the default OS X Apache + PHP binaries.
 We're not sure why but are continuing to poke at the problem.
 It works fine using tools like [MAMP](http://www.mamp.info/), though.

 + Dotspotting still needs to be installed at the root of a domain.
 It doesn't Just Work (tm) when run out of a user's `public_html` folder, for example.
 Yet.